DPlugins-Archive/asura-docs/docs/guide/getting-started.md

 3. Input your plugin license key in the “License Key” field.
 4. Click **Save Changes** button to register your installed plugin.

-When the new version is avaiable, you will get the update notification and do updater right on the **Dashboard > Updates**.
+When the new version is avaiable, you will get the update notification and do update right on the **Dashboard > Updates**.

 ### Next Steps